markfinger/webpack-build/README.md

 Workers
 -------

-Worker processes allow the main process to remain responsive under during compilation.
-As many of more popular loaders will evaluate synchronously, offloading compilation to workers is essential.
+Worker processes allow the main process to remain responsive during compilation.
+As many of the more popular loaders evaluate synchronously, offloading compilation to workers can be essential for performance.
 Workers enable the main process to focus on assigning work and handling both caching and hmr.

 To spawn workers, call `build.workers.spawn()` before sending any build requests.